TC4D: Trajectory-Conditioned Text-to-4D Generation: Video Results

 \section{Video Results}

-We include an extensive set of 4D generation results in video format in the supplementary website, best viewed with \textbf{Google Chrome}.
-There, we showcase compositional 4D scenes, a diverse set of trajectory-conditioned 4D results, comparisons to 4D-fy~\cite{bahmani20234d} and DreamGaussian4D~\cite{ren2023dreamgaussian4d}, as well as ablation studies motivating our design choices.
+We include an extensive set of 4D generation results in video format in the supplementary website \url{https://sherwinbahmani.github.io/tc4d}, best viewed with \textbf{Google Chrome}.
+There, we showcase compositional 4D scenes, a diverse set of trajectory-conditioned 4D results and comparisons to 4D-fy~\cite{bahmani20234d}.